RESOURCE PROTECTION GROUP

 - Sediment – visible in ‘muddy’ or ‘dirty’ water running off fields or roads.

 - Nutrients – in particular phosphate from farmland and domestic wastewater.

 - Pesticides – notably metaldehyde (in slug pellets) and cypermethrin (in sheep dip).

 - Organic matter – any decaying matter which depletes oxygen levels in the water.

-Some of the pollutants, such as sediment in muddy water are visible, and we can readily spot where a problem needs to be tackled.
-Others, such as phosphate and pesticides, are invisible and their presence in water can only be identified by analysing water samples.
+Some of the pollutants, such as sediment in muddy water and organic matter are visible, and we can readily spot where a problem needs to be tackled.
+Others, such as nitrate, phosphate and pesticides, are invisible; their presence in water can only be inferred by studying invertebrate communities in the watercourse, but confirmed only by analysing water samples.

 We know, however, that these pollutants all damage our watercourses in various ways:

-- Sediment clogs up river gravels, preventing fish from spawning and reducing the viability of their eggs.
-Soil particles also carry nutrients and pesticides into the water.
+- Sediment clogs up river gravels, preventing fish from spawning and reducing the viability of their eggs; it may also increase the risk of flooding Soil particles also carry nutrients and pesticides into the water.